tensorforce/tensorforce/README.md

 -   Added convenience method to create Network directly from json without needing to create a network builder, see examples for usage

-29th May 2017

-BREAKING CHANGES 0.2: We completely restructured the project to reduce redundant code, significantly improve execution time, allow for multiple states and actions per step (by wrapping them in dicts), and much more.
-We are aware not everything is working smoothly yet so please bear with us (or help by filing an issue).
-0.1 still works.
-Following this rewrite, the high level API should be stable going forward.
-The most significant changes are listed below:

--   RlAgent (now Agent) API change: add\_observation() to observe(), get\_action to act()
--   Code reorganised to contain a folder "core" which contains common RL abstractions.
--   States and actions are now conceptualised as dictionaries to support multiple state inputs and multiple actions of different shape per time step.
-In particular, this allows us to have a generic interface between gym, universe, lab and other potential environments
--   External environments (tensorforce/external) have to implement the 'states' and 'actions' properties to define environment shapes.
--   Models now all create their TensorFlow operations by calling the same function (create\_tf\_operations()).
-This will allow us to do useful things like wrapping these calls with TensorFlow device mappings.
--   Minimal test environments are also implemented under external/environments for consistency.
-Please note that these tests are only meant to ensure the act and update mechanisms run in principle to help us make changes, they cannot replace running full environments
--   Examples moved into separate directory
--   N.b. we have not been able to test DeepMind lab yet
--   The distributed\_pg\_model/distributed\_agent have been deprecated.
-    We want a general parallel/distributed functionality that works for as many models as possible, such as PAAC.
-We have started adding this functionality in to the main model but this is still work in progress.
--   We will soon publish a blog post detailing the overall architecture and explaining some of our design choices

 Support and contact
 -------------------